 Businesses with reviews or ratings get ranked more highly than those without; and customer feedback is also immensely reassuring for people that haven't used your business before.
 Ask your customers for testimonials - if you don't ask you don't get.
 The best time to do this is when you have just helped a happy customer.

-Make sure you get reviews for Google Places too.
+Make sure you get reviews for Google My Business too.
 And don't be tempted to make up reviews or put too many on your site at one time - instead aim for one or two a month and spread them about on different web pages.

 It's ridiculously easy to make a good video with a mobile phone these days and you don't have to be Steven Spielberg.
 Videos are incredibly popular - just look at the millions of hits that product "unboxing" videos get on YouTube.